oeh-tnf/JKU-Games-Page/02_penandpaper.md

 Welcome, Traveller!

 In this year’s JKU Games you will get a chance to try out several Pen & Paper games.
 Old veteran or completely new to the game, we have got you covered! <br>
-If you want to join an adventure, simply enter your name to the list at the Servicepoint (check out the [Room Plan](/./rooms)) and be here on time!<br>
+If you want to join an adventure, simply enter your name to the list at the Infopoint (check out the [Room Plan](/./rooms)) and be here on time!<br>
 You can also contact some of the DMs beforehand via <a class="dotted" href="{{ site.discord_url }}">Discord</a>!
 (IDs are in brackets after their Names)

 <figure>